Fractional Chern insulator states in an isolated flat band of zero Chern number: Conclusion and discussion

 Acknowledgments: The authors thank Jie Wang for helpful discussions.
 The work is supported by the National Natural Science Foundation of China (No. 12425406), Research Grant Council of Hong Kong (AoE/P-701/20, HKU SRFS21227S05), and New Cornerstone Science Foundation.
 The authors thank Beijing PARATERA Tech Co., Ltd. (https://cloud.paratera.com) for providing HPC resources that supported the research results reported in this paper.

 Notes: W.Y. conceived the model, designed and supervised the research.
-Z.L. carried out all ED calculations with inputs from H.L., W.Q.Y, and D.Z.
+Z.L. carried out ED calculations with inputs from H.L., W.Q.Y, and D.Z.
+H.L. performed the DMRG calculations.
 W.Q.Y. performed the Hartree-Fock calculations.
 All authors discussed and analyzed the results.
-Z.L. and W.Y. wrote the manuscript with inputs from all authors.
+Z.L., H.L., and W.Y. wrote the manuscript with inputs from all authors.

 \thesection{Appendix \Alph{section}}

 \@seccntformat#1{ \ifcsname prefix@#1\endcsname \csname prefix@#1\endcsname \else \csname the#1\endcsname\quad \fi} \prefix@section{Appendix \Alph{section}: } {\Alph{section}\arabic{equation}}